LCamel/MPC-Notes/story-en-US.md

 TBot: Exactly!
 So you can only obtain the unique output 🐮.
 You can't deduce whether 🐮 is 0 or 1, nor can you deduce whether 🐶 and 🐭 are 0 or 1.

 Bob: I see.
 After operating the circuit above, I roughly know how to calculate.
-But when you're not around, where can we get this kind of encoded circuit?
+But when you're not around, where can we get this kind of circuit?

 TBot: That's the Generator's job.
 The Generator will encode the 0 and 1 of each wire into corresponding labels.
 Then transmit the encrypted tables and input labels to you for calculation.
 Alice, can you try it?